jdevuyst/comprehend/README.md

 ;=> (1)
 ```

-## Navigating matched collections
+## Using patterns to navigate nested structures

-When a complex pattern is successfully matched against an indexed set, it can sometimes be useful to know what collections were found to contain the variables in that pattern.
+When a complex pattern matches a nested structure, it can sometimes be useful to navigate from the atomic variables to the collections that contain them.

-Use `(c/up x)`, `(c/up x n)`, or `(c/top x)` within a result expression to obtain the collections that were matched as containing the variable `x`.
+Use `c/up` or `c/top` within a result expression to obtain the collections that were matched as containing the variable `x`.

 ```clojure
 (c/comprehend (c/indexed-set {:a 1} {:b 1} {:a 2 :b 2})